 Although originally intended only for his own amusement, he received comments from people about the ring wherever he went.

 He kept hearing how great the ambigram concept would be for couples, and he ended up designing dozens of ambigrams for couples that he knew before realizing that his system of hand-drawing ambigram designs just wasn't scalable.
-Hunter invented and sketched concepts for a scalable, software-based method of automatically creating ambigrams in 2004, but was still bound to a work contract at the time.
+Hunter invented, sketched and began working on concepts for a scalable, software-based method of automatically creating ambigrams.

 "I'm a perfectionist, so I would sometimes take the better part of a day just to create a single design", said Hunter, "I needed a better, faster way to create high quality ambigrams".